You probably already know what a trial is, but most people are unfamiliar with "preliminary hearings" in Nevada.

 When do preliminary hearings occur in Las Vegas cases?

-You have the right to a preliminary hearing two weeks after your arraignment (which is your first major court appearance where you enter an initial plea of "not guilty").
+You have the right to a preliminary hearing two weeks after your arraignment (which is your first major court appearance where you are formally charged).
 However, most preliminary hearings tend to occur two to three months into a case so your attorney has ample time to prepare.

 What if I lose the preliminary hearing?
 What if I win?